 He unlocks the door of his workplace, panting slightly from having walked up to the 3 flights of stairs to the Department of Turkish Studies.
-He looks suit for his age, a shaven-headed 60-year-vintage with a stern, owlish functions.
-He sits in a chair beside the desk, restlessly raring to begin – however doesn’t take off his shades, a signal of a person who’s now not too invested inside the assembly and doesn’t plan to linger very lengthy anyway.
-His English is extremely good (he speaks five languages, additionally which includes French and German) but now not, I suspect, quite as fluent as his Greek, let alone his native Turkish.
+He looks suit for his age, a shaven-headed 60-year-vintage with stern, owlish functions.
+He sits in a chair beside the desk, restlessly raring to begin – however doesn’t take off his shades, a signal of a person who’s now not too invested inside the assembly and doesn’t plan to linger very lengthily anyway.
+His English is excellent (he speaks five languages, including French and German), but now not, I suspect, quite as fluent as his Greek, let alone his native Turkish.

 Does he ever have trouble whilst he crosses to the occupied regions?

 He’s right, of the path – though sincerely I did Google ‘a piece’.
-I did what I normally do, i.E. Test out the overall contours of a subject’s lifestyles and permit them to fill within the rest (that way I can be actually curious after they speak approximately themselves).
-Sometimes, of direction, it’s a rush-job, and I gather all the solutions earlier – but he confident me we’d have time to speak, as a minimum on Friday.
-We keep, increasingly awkwardly, Niyazi getting antsy and sad and me seeking to elicit facts without seeming ignorant.
+I did what I normally do, i.E. Test out the overall contours of a subject’s lifestyles and permit them to fill within the rest (that way, I can be curious after speaking approximately themselves).
+Sometimes, of direction, it’s a rush job, and I gather all the solutions earlier – but he confident me we’d have time to speak, as a minimum, on Friday.
+Instead, we keep, increasingly awkwardly, Niyazi getting antsy and sad and me seeking to elicit facts without seeming ignorant.